metal-by-example/fontstash/README.md

 #include "mtlfontstash.h"
 ```

-## Creating new rendering backend
+## Creating a new rendering backend

 The default rendering backend uses Metal to render the glyphs.
-If you want to render the text using some other API, or want tighter integration with your code base you can write your own rendering backend.
-Take a look at the [mtlfontstash.h](/src/mtlfontstash.h) for reference implementation.
+If you want to render text using some other API, or want tighter integration with your code base, you can write your own rendering backend.
+Take a look at [mtlfontstash.h](/src/mtlfontstash.h) for a reference implementation.

-The rendering interface FontStash assumes access to is defined in the FONSparams structure.
-The renderer initialization function is assumed to fill in the FONSparams structure and call fonsCreateInternal to create the FontStash context.
+To create a font stash object that uses your rendering backend, write a function that populates an instance of the `FONSparams` struct, then calls `fonsCreateInternal` to create the Font Stash context.
+The various function pointer members of the params struct point to the functions that implement your rendering backend.

 ```C
 struct FONSparams {